 What is GIS?

 At its core, GIS is all about maps.
 A geographic information system (GIS) is a tool for gathering and analyzing spatial data (data that has a geographic location).
-GIS has its roots in geography, which is the study of our earth and its human and environmental systems.
+GIS has its roots in geography, which is the study of our earth and everything on it.
 GIS is a framework for gathering data about human and environmental systems and analyzing and visualizing that data using maps.

 Why do maps matter?

 Human’s are innately visual, and we can understand our world through visual diagrams like maps.
 We also have the ability to visualize and understand patterns in the world around us, and so we naturally respond to maps.
-Through map design we can display data on a map in a way that makes it easy for anyone to understand and respond to.
-Data visualization can be anything from plotting points on a map, color coding locations based on an a data value, or using heat maps to identify clusters and patterns in your data.
+Through map design we can display data in a way that makes it easy for anyone to understand and respond to.

 The Geographic Imagination